urvishvasani/Sync-Ends/Results.md

 ### Qualitative measures
 1. How easy it is for API consumer to find the changes (In presence of the Sync Ends system v/s Without the system)

+This can be a crucial observation since automated change notifications follows a particular structure for each communication.
+API consumer over the time gets used to this structure and can easily extract out the changes made.
+On the other hand, If such structure is not followed in the manual change notification, it is a lot harder for consumer to adapt since developers change over the time and so does their communication type.

 ## Analysis
 It was clear from our set of observations that using sync-ends, user was able to decrease the overall time by a huge margin, but in order to support our visible claims we decided to run t-test on both the probability distribution to